Building Bridges, Striking Deals: Lena Gliem on German Growing Ties with the MENA Region

 Clock Icon Mar 11, 2025

-In an exclusive interview with SaudiTimes, she discusses the evolving dynamics of German-Arab business ties, the challenges of market entry, and how companies can capitalize on the regional’s growing appetite for innovation and sustainability.
+In an exclusive interview with Saudi Times, she discusses the evolving dynamics of German-Arab business ties, the challenges of market entry, and how companies can capitalize on the region’s growing appetite for innovation and sustainability.

-1. Saudi Arabia is often viewed through the lens of its rapid transformation.
-From your experience, what are Western observers missing when they try to understand the essence of Saudi society?
+Q: What are Western observers missing when they try to understand the essence of Saudi society?

-Western observers often focus on Saudi Arabia’s impressive megaprojects and economic changes, but they sometimes overlook the deeper cultural and societal shifts taking place.
+A: Western observers often focus on Saudi Arabia’s impressive megaprojects and economic changes, but they sometimes overlook the deeper cultural and societal shifts taking place.
 Beyond the major developments, Saudi Arabia remains deeply rooted in tradition, with a unique balance between innovation and heritage.
 Understanding this duality is crucial to appreciating the country’s transformation in a more holistic way.

 Another major shift is the growing emphasis on entrepreneurship and innovation.
-With initiatives like Vision 2030, there is also a cultural movement towards fostering creativity, risk-taking, and business ownership - particularly among young Saudis.
+With initiatives like Vision 2030, there is also a cultural movement towards fostering creativity, risk-taking, and business ownership—particularly among young Saudis.

 Saudi Arabia’s ongoing transformation also reflects a strong openness to collaboration, particularly in technology, sustainability, and education.
 There is great potential for deeper exchanges in research, business, female leadership, and innovation ecosystems between Germany and Saudi Arabia.